gerin98/Circuit-Solver/README.md

 solve the circuit to determine voltages at all nodes
 ```
-read lab4 documentation for more info
+read lab4_handout.pdf  for more info
 ```